mwangi-george/master/bubble-plot.md

 A scatter plot is an incredible go-to graphic when representing two numeric variables.
 However, when we want to add one more numeric variable to the dimension, one easy way is to use a bubble plot.
-Let’s use the Kenyan population data set available in the datasets folder of this repository.
+Let’s use the built-in USArrests data set.

 ## Data Exploration